Camera Shopping in Tokyo – Eastside (Updated for 2022)

 Ginza is one of Tokyo’s most upscale areas, and it is famed for having some of the most expensive real estate on earth.
-There are big brand shops galor here, it is every shoppers dream.
-But you will also find some of the best camera shops in the world in Ginza.
-You can spend all day walking around this place and you can often find me prowling the stores here.
-There is something for everyone.
+Here you will also find some of the best camera shops in the world.
+You can spend all day walking around this place and there is something for everyone.

 The original Lemon store is located in Ginza and just a short walk down the street from Nikon House.
 It is deceptive though as you might just walk past it.
 It is located on the 8th floor of a building that houses a church.
 Once you are inside you will know you have found the right place.

 As mentioned in the previous article, Lemon is a consignment shop.
 As a consequence of this you are going to find that some of the prices are a bit silly and some of the items in there are not accurately described.
 Make sure that you check anything completely before leaving the store as they will not refund under any circumstances.